 Nonetheless, models often cannot show the full scope of the effects of a legislative proposal.
 Analysts must routinely go farther, combining what can be learned from a model with other information so that the estimates correspond as closely as possible to what the best available research suggests.

 7 CBO has a rigorous system of checks and balances.
 All of CBO’s cost estimates and reports are reviewed internally for objectivity, analytical soundness, and clarity.
 That process involves many people at various levels in the agency.
 Analysts’ consultations with outside experts help them hear all perspectives on an issue.
-And we continually revisit our past work and learn from the differences between our projections and actual outcomes.
-We also compare our analysis to others’ work and incorporate outside feedback into our projects.
+And the agency continually revisits its past work to evaluate its accuracy.
+It also compares its analysis to others’ work and incorporates outside feedback into its projects.

 8 CBO prioritizes transparency.
 Since its inception, the agency has used many approaches to be transparent.
 To begin with, CBO’s cost estimates and publications include documentation of the basis of their findings.
-In addition, we document the revisions to our budget projections and estimates.
-We report on the accuracy of our projections, including our projections about the economy, spending, revenues, and health insurance subsidies.
-We publish analyses of how sensitive our estimates are to key parameters.
-And we seek external review of our reports before they are released and of the methods on which our products are based.
+In addition, the agency documents the revisions to its budget projections and estimates.
+It reports on the accuracy of its projections, including its projections about the economy, spending, revenues, and health insurance subsidies.
+It publishes analyses of how sensitive its estimates are to key parameters.
+And it seeks external review of its reports before they are released and of the methods on which its products are based.

 CBO also promotes transparency by providing broad access.
 When CBO completes a formal cost estimate, it is made available immediately to all Members of Congress, their staff, and the public on CBO’s website.
 Furthermore, CBO’s analysts regularly explain their analyses to Congressional staff.
-For instance, earlier this month, in collaboration with the Congressional Research Service, my colleagues gave presentations to 150 Congressional staff members about how CBO develops estimates of health insurance costs and coverage.
+For instance, in early 2019, in collaboration with the Congressional Research Service, members of CBO’s staff gave presentations to more than 100 Congressional staff members about CBO’s baseline budget projections and economic forecast.

 Unfortunately, the pace of Congressional action sometimes limits the time available for providing extensive explanations of estimates.
-And because the overall demand for CBO’s work is high and our resources are constrained, we need to balance requests to explain more about finished analyses with requests for new analyses and with our other responsibilities, such as regularly updating our baseline projections.
+And because the overall demand for CBO’s work is high and its resources are constrained, the agency needs to balance requests to explain more about finished analyses with requests for new analyses and with its other responsibilities, such as regularly updating its baseline projections.

 9 CBO evolves as the needs of the Congress evolve.
-Though CBO has remained true to its original mission, we work with the Congress in ways probably not envisioned when the agency was first created.
-For example, as legislation has grown more complex, we have found ourselves spending more time providing preliminary analyses and technical assistance during the drafting stage.
-And we are being asked more often to prepare cost estimates for bills that are heading for votes without being marked up by committees first.
+Though CBO has remained true to its original mission, it works with the Congress in ways probably not envisioned when it was first created.
+For example, as legislation has grown more complex, CBO has found itself spending more time providing preliminary analyses and technical assistance during the drafting stage.
+And it is being asked more often to prepare cost estimates for bills that are heading for votes without being marked up by committees first.

-To accommodate the Congress’s needs and agenda, CBO shifts staffing and develops new analytical tools.
-For example, we devoted significant resources to strengthening our ability to analyze health care issues so that we would be prepared for large-scale legislative proposals on that front.
-Similarly, we improved our capability to study how legislative proposals would affect the economy and thus the budget as the Congress’s desire for such “dynamic analysis” intensified.
+To accommodate the Congress’s changing needs and agenda, CBO shifts staffing and develops new analytical tools.
+For example, the agency devoted significant resources to strengthening its ability to analyze health care issues so that it would be prepared for large-scale legislative proposals on that front.
+Similarly, CBO improved its capability to study how legislative proposals would affect the economy and thus the budget as the Congress’s desire for such “dynamic analysis” intensified.

 10 CBO is always looking for ways to do things better.
-For example, we are reviewing and updating every aspect of our simulation model of health insurance coverage, which forms the backbone of our budget projections related to federal health care spending for people younger than 65.
-In addition, we will further improve our capability to perform dynamic analysis, as well as our ability to analyze how changes in federal regulations affect the economy and the budget.
+To give just one example: CBO is updating every aspect of its simulation model of health insurance coverage, which forms the backbone of its budget projections related to federal health care spending for people younger than 65.
+In the spring, the agency will publish detailed information about the new model’s specifications and input data, as well as segments of its computer code.